-Articles published in music periodicals and essay collections in music are not listed in OskiCat, the UCB library catalog.
-To find these writings one must use music literature indexes.
+Articles published in music periodicals and essay collections in music can be found using UC Library Search or specific music literature indexes.
 The Library at Berkeley offers three major online indexes devoted to current music literature as well as two retrospective indexes.
 These indexes differ significantly, from the number and types of sources covered to the way they describe and present citations.
 Although each index, listed below, has an area of relative strength—Music Index, for example, is strongest in the field of music education, IIMP in performance topics, and RILM in musicology—thorough research involves checking more than one when looking for article citations and other literature on music.

 RILM Abstracts of Music Literature (1967-present) provides broad, international coverage of scholarly writing on music, including periodical articles, books, essays in collections, dissertations, videos, conference proceedings, dissertations, ethnographic recordings, reviews and more.
 Comprehensive coverage includes music-related articles published in conference proceedings from 1835 through 1966; articles in Festschriften celebrating music scholars from 1840 to 1966; and articles in anniversary volumes published in honor of musicians, composers and institutions dating back to the 18th century.More recent citations do not include abstracts.
 Available in printed form in the Reading Room at ML1.R14.
 Updated monthly.
 UC access only.